-\textbf{Measured Boot:} A UEFI feature that captures a cryptographic hash, or measurement, of every component loaded during the boot process is known as Measured Boot~\cite{RelWorknystrom2011uefinetworking}.
-These measurements can be securely stored in the TPM and subsequently used for attestation purposes, thereby ensuring the security of the boot process.
-During each boot, Measured Boot stores the cryptographic hash of each loaded component, including boot loaders, firmware, and operating system files.
-These measurements are then securely stored within the TPM, providing a tamper-resistant environment for their retention.
+Measured Boot is a UEFI feature that captures a cryptographic hash, or measurement, of every component loaded during the boot process~\cite{RelWorknystrom2011uefinetworking}.
+These measurements can be securely stored in the TPM and used for attestation purposes, thereby ensuring the security of the boot process.
+During each boot, Measured Boot stores the cryptographic hash of each loaded component, including boot loaders, firmware, and OS files.
+These measurements are securely stored within the TPM, providing a tamper-resistant environment for their retention.
 The stored measurements can be accessed later for attestation, which enables a trusted entity to remotely verify the integrity and security of the boot process.
-By comparing the stored measurements with the expected values, the system can provide evidence of a secure boot process, guarding against tampering or unauthorized modifications~\cite{uefitrg_config_FWup_measBoot}.
+By comparing stored measurements with expected values, the system can provide evidence of a Secure Boot process, guarding against tampering or unauthorized modifications~\cite{nsa_uefi_defensive_practices}.